pandelig/personal-website-svelte/src/lib/articles/AwsVpcEc2ELBandASG.md

     WantedBy=multi-user.target
     ```

-    This service file tells systemd how to run our Gunicorn server and ensures it restarts automatically if it crashes. *Further Reading:* [Setting up a `systemd` service](https://documentation.suse.com/smart/systems-management/html/systemd-setting-up-service/index.html)
+    This service file tells systemd how to run our Gunicorn server and ensures it restarts automatically if it crashes. *Explore further:* [Setting up a `systemd` service](https://documentation.suse.com/smart/systems-management/html/systemd-setting-up-service/index.html)

 4. **Start and enable the Gunicorn service:**